 - Use the best internet connection possible.
-The better your connection, the less likely it is that you will lose your connection during the visit.
-However, if you should lose your connection, your provider will likely call you to continue the visit via phone instead.
+The better your connection, the less likely it is that you will lose your connection during the visit; however, if you should lose your connection, your provider will likely call you to continue the visit via a phone call instead.

-- Charge the device you will be using for the visit to ensure it will last for the entire time of the visit.
+- Charge the device you will be using before the visit to ensure it will last for the entire time of the visit.